Investment strategies during the market boom

-The bottom line is, when the markets are at a high, do not sell your investments hurriedly and re-invest entirely in the debt market.
+The bottom line is, that when the markets are at a high, do not sell your investments hurriedly and re-invest entirely in the debt market.

 Also, putting your investments on hold can hurt your long-term goals and objectives.
 Follow the proper steps into rebalancing and diversifying your portfolio to ensure you are always in a comfortable position regarding your investments.

-Moreover, short-term volatility is not much harmful to long-term investors.
+Moreover, short-term volatility is not harmful to long-term investors.
 Always keep your goals in mind and invest systematically.

 What investment strategies are advisable during a market boom?